MFG38/vandomizer/docs/readme.txt

 3. RUNNING THE MOD
 ==================

-To run the mod, all you need to do is drag the unzipped PK3 (or vandomizer-master.zip if you downloaded the mod from GitHub) over gzdoom.exe or use your launcher of choice to load the mod.
+To run the mod, all you need to do is drag the unzipped .pk3 over gzdoom.exe or use your launcher of choice to load the mod.
+If you downloaded the mod's source from GitHub, unzip the archive to your folder of choice and run either _build.bat or _build.sh, depending on your OS.
+This will generate a .pk3 file in the _build folder which can then be loaded in GZDoom.

 4. CHANGING THE RANDOMIZATION MODE